WHO WE ARE

 ii) significant matters highlighted including financial reporting issues, significant adjustments made by management, significant and unusual events or transactions, and how these matters are addressed; and

-• any related party transaction and conflict of interest situation that may arise within the Company or the Group including any transaction, procedure or course of conduct that raises questions of management integrity.
+iii) compliance with applicable financial and accounting reporting standards and other legal requirements. - any related party transaction and conflict of interest situation that may arise within the Company or the Group including any transaction, procedure or course of conduct that raises questions of management integrity.

 5. To propose best practices on disclosure in financial results and annual reports of the Company in line with the principles and spirit set out in the Malaysian Code of Corporate Governance, other applicable laws, rules, directives and guidelines.